-Seasoning Your Hash Browns
+Seasoning Your Hash Brown Patties

-I think a lot of people tend to under-season potatoes.
+A lot of people tend to under-season potatoes.
 I used to all the time!
 You think fast food fries would be as good as they are without the heavy seasoning of salt??

 To keep the crunch factor going strong, make sure to:

-- 1 Frozen Hash Brown Patty (store bought)
+- 1 Frozen Hash Brown Patty ((store bought))

 - 2 Large Eggs

-- 1 Tbsp Chopped Bell Peppers (any kind!)
+- 1 Tbsp Chopped Bell Peppers ((any kind!))

 - 1 Tbsp Chopped Onion

-- 1/2 Cup Shredded Cheese (any kind)
+- 1/2 Cup Shredded Cheese ((any kind))

 - 2 Tbsp.
 Butter

 - 1 Tsp.
-Fresh Chives *Optional
+Fresh Chives (*Optional)

-*Take your time with this.
+- In a non-stick skillet, brown the hash brown patties in oil over medium heat.
+(No need to wait until they thaw.)*Take your time with this.
 You want them as crispy as possible so continuously flip them until they are golden brown.
 If they brown too quickly, you will have a mushy interior.
 Lower the heat if needed.

-Drain on wire rack if you have!
+- Drain on wire rack if you have!
 Paper towels if not.
 Sprinkle immediately with salt.
 Don’t be shy!
 (Potatoes need salt!)

-Distribute cheese evenly on each side of the hash browns.
+- Distribute cheese evenly on each side of the hash browns.
 (Don’t neglect the edges!)
 Place in over on the “warm” setting (150-200F) while preparing the eggs.
 The cheese will begin to melt.

-Discard oil from skillet and using the same skillet, melt butter over medium-high heat sauteing the peppers and onions for about a minute.
+- Discard oil from skillet and using the same skillet, melt butter over medium-high heat sauteing the peppers and onions for about a minute.

-Whisk eggs and add to peppers and onions swirling pan to coat evenly.
+- Whisk eggs and add to peppers and onions swirling pan to coat evenly.

-Don't break your omelet!
+- Don't break your omelet!
 If using a non-stick sillet, flipping should be easy.
 If not, place a lid on top of your skillet immediately.
 This will cook both sides so you do not need to flip!

-Using a long spatula, fold omelet into quarters. (half then half again).
+- Using a long spatula, fold omelet into quarters. (half then half again).
 Trim off excess to form into hash brown shape.

-Pull out hash browns from oven and top with folded omelet, and more cheese!
+- Pull out hash browns from oven and top with folded omelet, and more cheese!
 Add other hash brown to finish it off.